 Incident reports alleging violations of the Code of Community Standards come in many different forms.
 Reports of violations of the Code of Community Responsibility or other violations of the Student Handbook will be investigated in a fair and thorough manner by the Dean of Students.
 Incident reports may be forwarded to the Student Affairs Office from members of the university community, including students, staff, and faculty.
 Additionally, reports, complaints, or other information involving possible violations of the Student Handbook may come from local, state, and federal agencies or other outside sources.
 These reports may also be forwarded to the Dean of Students and investigated as warranted.
 Documentation and any subsequent response by the Dean of Students will become part of the student’s conduct file.

 Violations of the Code of Community Standards will result in the possible imposition of one or more of the sanctions listed below.
 Sanctions will take into account the facts and circumstances surrounding each case, intent, the safety of the university community, student conduct history, integrity, and honesty in investigation process, and the sanction that will best benefit both the student and the campus community.
 Violation of any federal, state, or local law while enrolled as a student of the university, whether or not explicitly listed as a conduct tier, may also result in one or more of the sanctions listed below.
-The sanctions below appear in alphabetical order and not necessarily in the order in which they occur.
+The sanctions below appear in alphabetical order.
 In each case, the student will be provided with written statement(s) outlining the specific conditions of University imposed sanction(s).

 Definitions of possible sanctions include:

-Lubbock Christian University has an outstanding relationship with local community outreach centers and city-wide service organizations.
-The university also believes strongly in the growth, rehabilitative nature, and applicability of sanctions in regard to violations of the Code of Community Standards.
+The university believes in the growth, rehabilitative nature, and applicability of sanctions in regard to violations of the Code of Community Standards.
 The Intelligent Decisions Advocacy Program (IDAP) is a program designed to, when applicable, closely relate the violation of the Code of Community Standards committed with an appropriate sanction.
 Students who violate this code will be enrolled in the IDAP program for a specific amount of time until their obligations have been fulfilled.
 Such obligations will range from community service on or off the campus of LCU to city-wide service or educational programs.
 Students enrolled in the IDAP program will be monitored by the Dean of Students.

 A status indicates that a student's relationship with the university is tenuous and that specified conditions must be met and behaviors must be modified to continue as a student for the current and/or additional semesters.